 Coal is not burnt anymore since 2012.
-For coal an oxidation factor of 1.0 was used as a conservative assumption and because the consumed amount was negligible.
+For coal, an oxidation factor of 1.0 was used as a conservative assumption and because the consumed amount was negligible.
 This is consistent with the information and assumptions from Switzerland's greenhouse gas inventory.

-Conversion factors (TJ/unit) and carbon emission factors (t C /TJ) for submission 2017 have been taken from Table 3-5 (see reporting table CRF Table1.A(b)) and are therefore identical to the ones used for the sectoral approach.
+Conversion factors (TJ/unit) and carbon emission factors (t C/ TJ) for submission 2018 have been taken from Table 3-5 (see reporting table CRF Table1.A(b)) and are therefore identical to the ones used for the sectoral approach.

-The apparent consumption, the net carbon emissions and the effective CO_2 emissions are calculated for the reference approach as prescribed in the reporting table CRF Table 1A(b).
+The apparent consumption, the net carbon emissions and the effective $CO_2$ emissions are calculated for the reference approach as prescribed in the reporting table CRF Table 1A(b).
 Data is taken from the energy statistics as described in chapter 3.2.4.2.
-The reference approach covers the CO_2 emissions of all imported fuels minus exported fuels (e.g. natural gas by the gas network).
+The reference approach covers the $CO_2$ emissions of all imported fuels minus exported fuels (e.g. natural gas by the gas network).

-Table 3-3 and Figure 3-3 show the differences between reference and sectoral (national) approaches 1990-2015.
-Energy consumption differs by around 0.11%, whereas CO_2 emissions show a maximum difference of 0.09%.
+Table 3-3 and Figure 3-3 show the differences between reference and sectoral (national) approaches 1990-2016.
+Energy consumption differs by around -0.14% in 2016, whereas $CO_2$ emissions show a maximum difference of 0.8%.